 Who are ‘we’?

-Sports Performance Tracking Pty Ltd and its wholly owned subsidiaries (“we,” “us,” or “our”) respects your privacy and is committed to complying with the privacy principles contained in the applicable privacy laws and regulations for the places where we do business.
+Sports Performance Tracking Pty Ltd and its wholly owned subsidiaries (“we,” “us,” or “our”) respects your privacy.
+We are committed to complying with the privacy principles of applicable privacy laws and regulations for the places where we do business.
 This policy outlines the way we collect, hold, process, use and disclose your personal and sensitive information.

 How we collect your data